Carrie Crowley

 Caroline Anne Crowley (born 23 May 1964) is an Irish actress and former radio and television presenter.

 She had her own chat show, Limelight, and co-presented the Eurovision Song Contest 1997 with Ronan Keating.
 Her acting credits include The Clinic, School Run, An Crisis, and Fair City.
 She appeared as Elisef in the first two seasons of the TV series Vikings.
-She was nominated for a Best Supporting Actress IFTA award for her performance in the 2022 film An Cailín Ciúin (The Quiet Girl).
+She was nominated for a Best Supporting Actress IFTA award for her performance in the 2022 Academy Award nominated film An Cailín Ciúin (The Quiet Girl).

 Early life

 Crowley was born and raised in Waterford in the southeast of Ireland.
 Her mother, Nodhlaig, who was from The Rosses in the west of County Donegal in Ulster, was a teacher and her father, Con, who was from Cork in Munster, was a garda.
 She has one sister, Bríd.
 She first performed on stage in a local production of Oliver!.
+She moved to the Connemara Gaeltacht at age 10 to learn Irish.
 She graduated with a B.Ed. from St. Patricks College, Drumcondra.